 The University Theatre

-The award-winning University Theatre has been a campus treasure over the years because of its high quality theatrical productions.
-NCCU’s Department of Dramatic Arts has been ranked among the top five college and university theater producers in the nation, leading to a production at the John F. Kennedy Center for the Performing Arts in Washington, DC.
+The award-winning University Theatre is a campus treasure because of its high quality theatrical productions.
+NCCU’s Department of Dramatic Arts has been ranked among the nation’s top five college and university theater producers, leading to a performances at the John F. Kennedy Center for the Performing Arts in Washington, DC., and other national venues.

 The University Theatre presents four performances each season.
 These may include musicals, dramas, comedies, operas, or children’s theatre.
 Students are encouraged to audition for these presentations at the announced times.